animeshinvinci/Bifrost/Tutorial.md

 As before, we have some very minor changes to our ```DelayingActor``` to make it report metrics to Kamon.

-1. Add the Kamon dependency.
+1. Add the Kamon dependency, ```import kamon.Kamon```.
-2. Create a counter with a unique name so we can report the number of messages that have been consumed.
+2. Create a counter with a unique name so we can report the number of messages that have been consumed, ```val consumeCounter = Kamon.metrics.counter("delayingactor-consumed-counter")```
 3. Increment the counter every time we actually consume a message from the stream.
-(Note that because each metrics value is timestamped, Graphite can infer a rate from this information).
+(Note that because each metrics value is timestamped, Graphite can infer a rate from this information), ```consumeCounter.increment(1)```

 Running the Application to Report Metrics
 ===